Coronavirus in Massachusetts: Gov. Charlie Baker to Provide Update

-Massachusetts Gov. Charlie Baker will provide an update on the state's coronavirus preparedness during a visit to the field hospital being set up at Worcester's DCU Center on Wednesday.
+Massachusetts Gov. Charlie Baker is set to give an update on the state's coronavirus preparedness during a visit to the field hospital being set up at Worcester's DCU Center on Wednesday.

 Baker, Lt.
 Gov. Karyn Polito and Massachusetts Emergency Management Agency Director Samantha Phillips are all expected to speak at the 3:30 p.m. media availability.